stratisMarkou/random-walks/content/home.md

 ## About

 Welcome to Random Walks!
-This is a collection of explorations, in the union of Inference, Probability, Optimisation and Physics.
-I am putting this together to keep track of the things I study and to share it with you :)
+This is an archive of explorations, in the convex hull of Inference, Probability, Optimisation and Physics.
+I am putting this together to keep track of the things I study and to share it with the web.

-## New on Random Walks

-- Fully Independent Training Conditionals (FITC) GP model.
-- Variational Free Energy (VFE) approximation for GPs.

 ## Modes under exploration